 Address: 200 Sant Monica Pier, Santa Monica, CA 90401

-On the coast and only a short drive from the center of Los Angeles, the pier is a place for sun and fun.
+On the coast and only a short drive from the center of Los Angeles, Santa Monica Pie is a place for sun and fun.

 It’s a large double-jointed pier that sits at the foot of Colorado Avenue.
 The pier is definitely a landmark of California history.
 Can you believe it’s over 100 years old?

 It not only serves as a great viewpoint but is also is home to Pacific Park, an amusement park that is situated on the pier.